jad-nasser/from-excel-to-relational-database-converter/README.md

 **Note**: tables are named based on their column position in the Excel file not based on their number so thats why in the image above we have "table0" and "table2" but don't have "table1".

-Now in order to create the relational database, execute the file by clicking the execute button in the SQL Server program.
+Now in order to create the relational database, execute the file in the SQL Server program.
 After the file is successfully executed the SQL Server program will show a success message in the bottom like the image below.

 ![Success queries execution](./images/success-queries-execution.png "Success queries execution")

-In our example the created relational database from "example-sheet.xlsx" Excel file is shown in the image below.
+In our example the created 2NF relational database from "example-sheet.xlsx" Excel file is shown in the image below.

 ![Database diagram](./images/database-diagram.png "Database diagram")